vipulnaik/diet-exercise-health/notes/2021-12-24-pfizer-covid-vaccine-booster-dose.md

 I did feel a little bit fatigued for a couple of minutes after the booster, but this was likely due to my double-masking + sunglasses and the physical effect of the prick, than the actual stuff injected.

+## Aftereffects

+### Evening of the booster shot

+I felt a few random body aches, similar to what I might get after vigorus exercise, in the evening.
+The locations including my lower leg and stomach.
+The aches were not enough to meaninfully distract me from my work.